dfmb96/ergm/README.md

 # ergm
-Python class for ERGM graph model with fitting
+Python class for ERGM graph model with fitting using MPLE, MCMCMLE or DMH algorithms